YordanGeorgiev/qto/README.md

 ## 1. WHY
 Why ?!
 Yet!
 Another App ?!

-Because software production should be efficient, yet smooth and interesting ...

 Because work should be inspiring and not overwhelming people.
-Because even good intentions without proper commitment, allocation and resourcing and most importantly, a mean for tracking advancement of an endeavor in open way reflecting the reality, might end-up making people less happy, when in fact a really simple solution could be applied for any bigger challenge requiring progress tracking, communication and coordination ...
+Because even good intentions without transparency, proper commitment, allocation and resourcing and most importantly, a mean for tracking advancement of an endeavour in open way reflecting the reality, might end-up making people less happy, when in fact a really simple solution could be applied for any bigger challenge requiring progress tracking, communication and coordination ...
 And tons of other reasons we all having been in project disasters know about ...
 Still here ?!
 Let's move on !

 Figure: 1